 Employment visas are valid for two years and allow for multiple entries.

 Expats who plan to stay in Oman for a short term can also apply for a temporary work visa, valid for four, six or nine months.
 Applicants for work visas must not be younger than 21 years of age.

 Temporary work visas also allow multiple entries, which is useful for business people and employees who go on frequent business trips abroad.

 Family joining and family residence visas for Oman

 Family joining and family residence visas are granted to the spouses of holders of Omani employment visas as well as to their children, provided they are younger than 21 years old.
 These visas are valid for two years and allow for multiple entries.

 Family joining visas are applied for when families are travelling to Oman to join their spouse who is already working there, while family residence visas may be applied for while both parties are still in their home country.

-The process is much the same: expats will require a sponsor to act on their behalf, and will need to supply certified copies of marriage certificates to prove their status as a 'family unit'.
-The family joining visas are generally easier to procure, as the spouse who is already in Oman (on an employment visa, and possessing a resident card) can easily prove their legal right to reside in the country.
+The process is much the same: expats will require a sponsor to act on their behalf and must supply certified copies of marriage certificates to prove their status as a 'family unit'.
+The family joining visas are generally easier to procure as the spouse who is already in Oman (on an employment visa and possessing a resident card) can easily prove their legal right to reside in the country.